xopxe/micro_rosso_platformio/README.md

 }
 ```

 In `my_module.cpp`, create and register the subscription.
-We will create a static object to store the messages when they arrive, and a subscription object:
+We will create a static object to store the messages when they arrive and a subscription object:

 ```
 static geometry_msgs__msg__Twist msg_twist;